 29. Hole-In-The-Rock Trail, Scottsdale, Arizona

 Hole-In-The-Rock is one of the best hikes in Phoenix, Arizona, and it’s only a short 0.2 mile climb!
 This easy, out-and-back hike is located in Papago Park, where the Phoenix Zoo and Desert Botanical Garden are located.
-It’s just 10 minutes away from downtown Scottsdale.
+It’s one of the best things to do on a day trip to Phoenix.

 Although Hole-In-The-Rock is a short hike, it provides breathtaking, scenic views.
 You’ll be shocked that you’ve only gained 200 feet in elevation, so it’s easily one of the best hiking trails for beginners!